zpaq/zpaq/readme.txt

-README for ZPAQ v0.07.
+README for ZPAQ v0.08.
-Matt Mahoney - Feb.
-28, 2009, matmahoney (at) yahoo (dot) com.
+Matt Mahoney - Mar.
+8, 2009, matmahoney (at) yahoo (dot) com.

 ZPAQ is a configurable file compressor and archiver.
 Its goal is a high compression ratio in an open format without loss of